dragon7-fc/misc/algorithm/LeetCode/[Medium] 416. Partition Equal Subset Sum.md

 416. Partition Equal Subset Sum

-Given a **non-empty** array containing only positive integers, find if the array can be partitioned into two subsets such that the sum of elements in both subsets is equal.
+Given an integer array `nums`, return `true` if you can partition the array into two subsets such that the sum of the elements in both subsets is equal or `false` otherwise.

-**Note:**

-* Each of the array element will not exceed 100.
-* The array size will not exceed 200.

 **Example 1:**
 ```